MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 7. On the **Prepare by running IdFix** page, since you already ran IdFix in the prior lab exercise, there's no need to download and run it again.
 Select **Next**.

-8. On the **Review synchronization tools** page, Holly's not sure which synchronization tool to use - **Microsoft Entra Connect Sync** or **Microsoft Entra Cloud Sync**.
-She has identified the following requirements that she thinks will affect this decision:
+8. On the **Review synchronization tools** page, Holly's not sure which synchronization tool to select based on Adatum's synchronization requirements - **Microsoft Entra Connect Sync** or **Microsoft Entra Cloud Sync**.
+Holly has identified the following requirements that she thinks may impact this decision:

 	- Holly wants Adatum's users to be able to access both on-premises and cloud applications using the same passwords.
 That way, each user doesn't have to remember multiple passwords.
 	- Because Adatum plans to keep its on-premises Exchange environment, it must implement an Exchange hybrid deployment.